chatchatabc/java-classloader-demo/README.md

 # Classloaders

 * Bootstrap ClassLoader: `BootClassLoader` - loads the core JDK runtime classes, such as rt.jar.
-* Extension ClassLoader: `PlatformClassLoader`, loads Java Virtual Machine extensions.
+* Extension ClassLoader(Platform ClassLoader): `PlatformClassLoader`, loads Java Virtual Machine extensions.
 The classes loaded are defined by the value of the java.ext.dirs Java system property.
 * App ClassLoader(System ClassLoader): `AppClassLoader`,  loads application classes.
 The classes loaded are defined by the value of the CLASSPATH environment variable or the -classpath Java option
 * User Defined ClassLoader: `URLClassLoader`, loads classes from a custom source, such as jar files, directories, or remote URLs.